FabricMC/fabric-docs/develop/data-generation/advancements.md

 @[code lang=java transcludeWith=:::datagen-advancements:call-init](@/reference/latest/src/main/java/com/example/docs/advancement/FabricDocsReferenceDatagenAdvancement.java)

 Finally, we need to trigger our criteria.
-Add this to where we sent a message to the player. %%TODO: find better naming for transclude, maybe better explanation of where it goes.%%
+Add this to where we sent a message to the player in the main mod class.

 @[code lang=java transcludeWith=:::datagen-advancements:trigger-criterion](@/reference/latest/src/main/java/com/example/docs/advancement/FabricDocsReferenceDatagenAdvancement.java)